supundileepa00/research-project-management-tool-af/README.md

-# This is our MERN project for the course - Application Frameworks
+# This is our MERN project for the module - Application Frameworks

 Here lies a description of the project.